 Which color would you like?
 Green, blue or yellow?

-In the above sentence, you can see that the choice given to the person is limited and hence the word that is used.
+In the above sentences, you can see that the choice given to the person is limited.

 Which can be used as a determiner too.
 In fact, it is often used with a noun in a relative clause as in the sentence given below.